teamniteo/handbook/2_Operations/work-process.md

  * A **Wednesday** is the start of a sprint with sprint planning.
    * 12:00 UTC for the whole company in the Niteo Zoom room
-   * followed immediately by separate plannings for Easy Blog Networks, Woocart, and Kafkai, in their own Zoom rooms
+   * followed immediately by separate plannings for Easy Blog Networks, Kafkai, and WooCart in their own Zoom rooms
  * The **Tuesday**, two weeks later, marks the end of the sprint with a sprint retrospective.
    * 12:00 UTC for Niteo
-   * followed immediately by retrospective for WooCart, Easy Blog Networks then Kafkai
+   * followed immediately by retrospective for Easy Blog Networks, Kafkai then WooCart
  * The **Thursday** after sprint planning, we have the [Developers Session](#developers-session) immediately after standups.

 The last Monday morning of the sprint everyone should open up the Scrum board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.